-Applicants may apply for any portion of the funds available in their competitive area.
+Applicants may apply for any portion of the funds available.
 However, to enable more communities and children to participate in this expansion effort, successful applicants may be funded for less than their full requests.

-Given the importance of assuring that the advantages of Head Start will accrue to children and families as quickly as is possible, OHS expects all applicants funded under this competition will implement a high quality Head Start program as soon as possible, recognizing that the time required to do this can vary among successful applicants.
+Given the importance of assuring that the advantages of Head Start and Early Head Start will accrue to children and families as quickly as is possible, OHS expects all applicants funded under this competition will implement a high quality Head Start or Early Head Start program as soon as possible, recognizing that the time required to do this can vary among successful applicants.
 Applicants will be required to submit a timeline for when children will begin to be served.